 There is some evidence pointing to persistent ignorance of many in the profession to what CALL is all about.
-Healey (1989:1), for example, decries "the ease with which the lab can be divorced from the curriculum and become an island unto itself, with one or two teachers who specialize in computer use and the rest of the staff indifferent to it."
-Windeatt (1990:8) alludes to the existence of this "indifference" (a symptom of ignorance) when he says, "I rather doubt whether teacher-training courses for CALL are primarily about computers at all.
+Healey (1989:1), for example, decries

+"the ease with which the lab can be divorced from the curriculum and become an island unto itself, with one or two teachers who specialize in computer use and the rest of the staff indifferent to it."

+Windeatt (1990:8) alludes to the existence of this 'indifference' (a symptom of ignorance) when hé says,

+"I rather doubt whether teacher-training courses for CALL are primarily about computers at all.
 Their principal value may rather be in encouraging teachers to take a fresh look at what they do in the language classroom."

+However, the fact that seemingly intelligent people are prepared to commit themselves in print against the 'pedagogical value' of text manipulation can mean only two things: either they are right and supporters of text manipulation are wrong, or the latter are right but the pedagogical value of text manipulation is very, very difficult to intuit.

-Perhaps those who reject text manipulation find they learn better with deductive, rule-based approaches, or that they prefer learning presented to them in efficiently digestible packets.
+Carrying this line of reasoning a little further, it could be that there exist people who intuit in different ways from others; perhaps because they find they learn better with deductive, rule- based approaches, or that they prefer learning presented to them in efficiently digestible packets.
 Perhaps such people have never tried text manipulation, and don't really think they would like to.
-In other words, it is hard to say if such people would automatically benefit from text manipulation if they tried it, or if they could be trained to benefit from it.
-(It is often pointed out in the literature on self-access learning that students don't naturally and automatically take responsibility for their own learning; that they must be guided in doing so.)
+In other words, it is hard to say if such people would automatically benefit from text manipulation if they tried it, or it they could be trained to benefit from it.
+(It is often pointed out in the literature on self-access learning that students don't naturally and automatically take responsibility for their own learning; that they must be guided in doing so).

-This is precisely the problem with text manipulation: it is quite difficult to convey to casual users the benefits that can accrue from it.
+This is precisely the problem with text manipulation; it is quite difficult to convey to casual users the benefits that can accrue from it.
 As was pointed out in Stevens (1989), one may have fewer than five minutes to make a case for text manipulation when describing it to the student who has just popped in to see what is on the computers.
 A more cogent case can be made to teachers, but they in turn must interest students in the topic.
-If this is difficult for experts to do, then how can we expect teachers, who may doubt or misunderstand the efficacy of text manipulation, to promote this genre of CALL with their students?
-What is really needed to promote text manipulation is a three-minute spiel that will concisely state the benefits of text manipulation in a way that students and teachers can easily understand and relate to.
+If this is difficult for experts to do, then how can we expect teachers, who may doubt or misunderstand the efficacy of text manipulation to promote this genre of CALL with their students?